Reactivate a Chapter

 - Slate of interim officers

 The RVP will review the chapter plans, documents, and request for funds, and will approve the plan or coach the chapter regarding revisions.
-If the plan is approved, the RVP will coordinate with IIE Headquarters on release of start-up funds.
-Once the chapter has demonstrated action toward the plan and the RVP is reasonably certain the chapter is functioning sufficiently, the RVP will coordinate with IIE Headquarters to have regular chapter dues installments reinstated and held back dues released.
+If the plan is approved, the RVP will coordinate with IISE Headquarters on release of start-up funds.
+Once the chapter has demonstrated action toward the plan and the RVP is reasonably certain the chapter is functioning sufficiently, the RVP will coordinate with IISE Headquarters to have regular chapter dues installments reinstated and held back dues released.